gdha/www.it3.be/_posts/2021-06-24-remote-x11-on-ubuntu.md

 DISPLAY=:1 ssh -X n5
 ```

-The `-X` flag means we want to forward X11 displays and when you type the coomand `echo $DISPLAY` (on the remote system) you will see it echos:
+The `-X` flag means we want to forward X11 displays and when you type the command `echo $DISPLAY` (on the remote system) you will see it echos:

 ```bash
 n5:10.0